Leerrooy95/Friction_Breaker/MECHANISM_CLASSIFIER_README.md

 - **B-08** Vertical Integration Lock-In (durability 8)
 - **D-11** Demand Shock Narrative Override (durability 6)

 **Future growth**: The taxonomy will expand as the tool detects new mechanisms via `new_mechanisms_detected` in analysis outputs.
 Each new mechanism flagged should be verified and added to the taxonomy JSON via a pull request.
+When a detection is a sharper version of an existing mechanism (rather than a genuinely new one), the existing entry should be refined rather than duplicated.

 ---